March 12, 2020 |

 I don’t have any flu-like symptoms.
 Can I still come to appointments at my renal/dialysis unit?

 All renal/dialysis patients without symptoms should come to appointments unless your unit contacts you to make a change.
-Tell your unit if you have travelled to a region that requires you to isolate for 14 days upon your return.
+Call your unit BEFORE coming in if you are supposed to be self-isolating for any reason (i.e. travel, possible contact with someone who has COVID-19, etc.)

 NO VISITORS IN UNITS: Visitors are still not allowed in outpatient areas of are which includes dialysis units.
 Thank you for your understanding as we take every measure to protect you, your loved ones and our staff.
 Exceptions may be made on a case-by-case basis.

 In-centre hemodialysis patients: